 (19) Pedestrians have the right-of-way at all times.
 A vehicle may not be parked, stopped or standing in a manner that blocks a pedestrian walkway.
 (SBU)

 (20) Overnight parking is prohibited in the Administration Garage.
-Stored and abandoned vehicles and attachments are subject to confiscation and disposal in accordance with the provisions of New York State Law.
+Improperly stored or abandoned vehicles and attachments are subject to confiscation and disposal in accordance with the provisions of New York State Law.
 (SBU or UTT)

 (21) Motorcycles and mopeds are subject to the same restrictions as all other motorized vehicles.
-They may not be driven on walkways nor parked close to buildings.
+They may not be driven on walkways nor parked close to buildings or proximity to any building entrance or exit.
+Cyclists shall yield the right of way to pedestrians at crosswalks and walkways.
 (SBU or UTT)

 (22) All drivers of vehicles on campus shall obey the traffic commands of officers of the university police department.
 (SBU or UTT)